caseybreen/caseybreen.com/content/authors/admin/_index.md

 - Principal Investigators
 ---

-I am an incoming Senior Postdoctoral Fellow in Computational Social Science at the University of Oxford.
+I am a Postdoctoral Fellow in Computational Social Science at the University of Oxford.
 I completed my Ph.D. in Demography at UC Berkeley supervised by [Dennis Feehan](https://dennisfeehan.org/) and [Joshua R. Goldstein](https://jrgoldstein.com/).

 My research develops and applies computational and demographic methods to examine questions in population health.
 In one line of research, I investigate mortality disparities and dynamics in the United States using large-scale administrative data.
 In a second line of research, I develop and apply network-based methods to sample hard-to-reach populations and estimate mortality rates in humanitarian emergencies.